Lighting in Motion: Spatiotemporal HDR Lighting Estimation: Conclusion

 \section{Conclusion}

-In this paper we introduced \themethod, a method for spatiotemporal scene lighting estimation.
+We introduced \themethod, a method for spatiotemporal scene lighting estimation.
 We demonstrated that combining geometrically grounded conditioning, the priors from a pre-trained diffusion model, and multiple predictions of diffuse and mirror spheres leads to state-of-the-art image and video lighting estimation.
 Our method provides a high level of physical accuracy and very good spatial understanding and temporal stability.
-Nonetheless, \themethod remains limited in several aspects.
-First, as rendered spheres in our dataset have a spatial extent, the HDRI optimization problem is ill-posed if a shadow is cast on the sphere or it is very close to an object as the directional lighting model is not valid anymore.
-Second, our method is limited to scenes and was not trained to leverage certain lighting cues such as human faces, present in many videos.
+Nonetheless, \themethod has some limitations.
+First, because the spheres in the dataset are rendered as 3D objects with non-zero size, some training samples violate the directional-lighting assumption, making the HDRI optimization ill-posed, such as when a shadow is cast directly on the sphere.
+Second, \themethod was not trained to leverage certain lighting cues such as human faces, present in many videos.
 Future work could account for these by adopting a truly point-based lighting representation and leveraging face datasets with known lighting.

+\myparagraph{Acknowledgements} This work was partially done during C. Bolduc’s internship at Eyeline Labs, and partially supported by an NSERC Canada Graduate Research Scholarship to C. Bolduc.

 {

 }

 \maketitlesupplementary